 To start, let’s look at the interface and understand what’s going on.
 Along the left we have different positions that represent players.
 On their respective line we can input a range of hands, or exact hole cards, and on the right we can see their equity.
 We can enter cards/ranges a bunch of different ways.
 We can click this column to input a range.
 We can click this column to enter specific hole cards such as our own.
 We can enter a random range here, clear out a row’s inputs, or choose from a preset of ranges based upon the action of a particular villain.

 Let’s start by doing a basic calculation to highlight the process.
-Say we open-raise AKo, a shortstack player goes all-in, and it folds back to us.
+Say we play aggressive with Ace King and open-raise preflop, a shortstack player goes all-in, and it folds back to us.
 In this situation we can start by entering our hole cards, so we click the hand button and enter AdKs.
 Click OK and the hand is automatically entered on our line.
 You could also manually type in AdKs on our row, so the choice is yours.

 Next we need to enter in a range of hands for the shortstack so we can calculate our equity against them.
 In poker we rarely know our opponent’s exact hole cards, and thus we work in terms of ranges, or groups of likely starting hands.
 Let’s click the hand range button for this player and enter the range of hands we think he would likely shove with here.
 For simplicities sake we’ll give him 99+/AQ+.
 Don’t worry if you disagree with this assumption, we’ll just use it for the time being.